TomWambsgans/Whirlaway/crates/vm/src/bytecode/isa_air.md

 ## Logup*

-If we use logup* (https://eprint.iacr.org/2025/946.pdf), we can avoid committing to the 22 bytecode columns (we only pay a constant cost in the size of the bytecode).
+If we use logup* (https://eprint.iacr.org/2025/946.pdf), we can avoid committing to the bytecode columns (we only pay a constant cost in the size of the bytecode).

-## TODO

-the current ISA can still be simplified a lot (typically, we never multiply fp x fp, or constant x constant etc)

 ## Memory